What Are the Most Frequently Asked Addiction Treatment Questions?

 The only “advantage” to prescription pills is that they are made in a controlled pharmaceutical lab as contrasted with drugs produced in illicit labs and cook operations where a wide variety of toxic chemicals are added.
 With illegal drugs, the user may even get a completely different substance than the one they think they’re getting.
 Still, abusers of prescription drugs take vast quantities of pills in order to feed their addiction, as well as combining various drugs which are both dangerous and even fatal.

+Relapse is another of the addiction treatment questions which can be very confusing for individuals.
 People will tell you different things about relapse and will debate about the length of time that must elapse for a relapse to be considered a relapse.
 A good way to avoid this argument is to take the approach that rehabilitation should last for life.
 Certain drugs, such as methamphetamine, are known for a very low success rate in traditional rehab.
 Regardless, the next approach to take is that no one is hopeless.
-If someone relapses, more work is needed.
+If someone relapses, it simply means that more work is needed.
 A comprehensive strategy combined with the willingness and determination of the individual is an excellent foundation.
 Many in the rehab field subscribe to the “never give up on anyone” philosophy.

 - Eyes glazed over; bloodshot eyes; dilated or constricted pupils